GitHubProUser67/PSHome-MultiServer/README.md

 - Built-in PHP support via an integrated PHP-CGI handler, allowing it to execute PHP scripts using latest versions of PHP,

-- Dynamic .DLL-based C# plugin system, allowing additional services to be loaded at runtime.
-Home Laboratory’s HomeWebTools is a great example of this,
+- Dynamic .DLL-based C# plugin system, allowing additional services to be loaded at runtime,

 - Flexible redirect engine that mimics the Apache-style redirect system, with support for HTTP status redirects, regex matching, and conditional rewrites,